microsoft/ai-developer/Labs/lab-05.md

       ![](./media/image_106.png)

 1. Refer to the code provided at the following URL.
-Please verify that your code matches the one below and correct any indentation errors if present
+Please verify that your code matches the one below and correct any indentation errors if present:

     - Open the provided link in your browser, press Ctrl + A to select all the content, then copy and paste it into Visual Studio Code